doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

 (getters/setters) or directly get/set data through reflection, hence bypassing any of your custom logic.

-Example 1: simple entity with no associations
+Example 1: Simple Entity with no Associations
 ---------------------------------------------

 Let’s begin by a simple example: